carterprince/pdf2txt/README.md

 # pdf2txt

 A command-line utility to extract text from PDF files using the Poppler library.
+It is about twice as fast as [`pdftotext`](https://github.com/jalan/pdftotext).

 ## Dependencies